arnaldpuy/belief_systems_70/README.md

 ## Abstract

 *A prevailing notion in sustainability science is that irrigation agriculture underpins global food and water security because it accounts for 40% of crop production and 70% of freshwater withdrawals.
-Through a network citation analysis of 3,500 documents, we reveal that this belief has spread with limited empirical
+Through a network citation analysis of 3,500 documents, we reveal that this belief has spread through the literature with minimal empirical
-support: 60-80% of citation paths trace back to sources that lack supporting data or do not explicitly make this claim.
-Current data suggests that irrigation's contribution to global crop production and water use ranges from 18–50% and 45–90% respectively, and that these ranges likely represent only the lower uncertainty bounds.
-Our findings underscore the need to rigorously evaluate foundational claims in sustainability science and embrace uncertainty to enhance the resilience of research and policy-making.*
+support: 60–80% of all citation paths lead to sources that lack supporting data or that do not even contain the 40% or 70% numbers.
+We also prove that these figures mask a much more uncertain contribution of irrigation to global crop production and water withdrawals, which can lie anywhere between 18–50% and 45–90% respectively.
+These ranges should be understood as lower bounds on the true uncertainty.
+Our findings underscore the need to rigorously evaluate foundational claims in sustainability science and embrace ambiguity to produce robust research and policy-making.*

 ## Replication